tpmcaloon/RecipeBuddyMiniProject/README.md

 Protein: 9.1 g
 Salt: 0.01 g
 Sugar: 0.6 g

-The inputs are stored in the database upon submission.
-I have also saved the username of the user who has added this food item to the database.
 (foodadd.ejs)

-- Search food page

-R7A: Display a form to users to search for a food item in the database.
-'The form should contain just one field - to input the name of the food item'.
-Display a link to the home page or a navigation bar that contains links to other pages.
+- Search food page displays a form for users to search for a food item in the database.
+I have also made sure that when searching for food items containing part of the food name as well as the whole food name will yield food partially containing the searched keyword.

-R7B:  Collect form data to be passed to the back-end (database) and search the database based on the food name collected from the form.
-If food found, display a template file (ejs, pug, etc) including data related to the food found in the database to users.
-Display a message to the user, if not found.

-R7C: Going beyond, search food items containing part of the food name as well as the whole food name.
-As an example, when searching for ‘bread’ display data related to ‘pitta bread’, ‘white bread’, ‘wholemeal bread’, and so on.
-[6 marks]
+(foodsearch.ejs)

-- Update food page (only available to logged-in users)
+- Update Food Page (only available to logged-in users) displays a list of foods with inputs to change their values.

-R8A: Display search food form.
-Display a link to the home page or a navigation bar that contains links to other pages.

-R8B: If food found, display all data related to the food found in the database to users in forms so users can update each field.
-Display a message to the user if not found.
-Collect form data to be passed to the back-end (database) and store updated food items in the database.
-Display a message indicating the update operation has been done.

-You can go beyond this requirement by letting ONLY the user who created the same food item update it.
-[3 marks]

-R8C: Implement a delete button to delete the whole record, when the delete button is pressed, it is good practice to ask 'Are you sure?' and then delete the food item from the database, and display a message indicating the delete has been done.

-You can go beyond this requirement by letting ONLY the user who created the same food item delete it.
-[3 marks]

-- List food page (available to all users)

-R9A: Display all fields for all foods stored in the database.
-Display a link to the home page or a navigation bar that contains links to other pages.
+(foodupdate.ejs)

+- Delete Food Page displays a input field for users to delete food items based on the food name.
+(fooddelete.ejs)

-R8B: You can gain more marks for your list page is organised in a tabular format instead of a simple list.
+- List food page (available to all users) displays all fields for all foods stored in the database.
+The data is organised in a tabular format instead of a simple list.
+I have included the checkbox to add food item to meal, however, this is only visual.

-R9C: going beyond by letting users select some food items (e.g. by displaying a checkbox next to each food item and letting the user input the amount of each food item in the recipe e.g. 2x100 g flour).
-Then collect the name of all selected foods and calculate the sum of the nutritional information related to all selected food items for a recipe or a meal and display them as ‘nutritional information of a recipe or a meal’.
-Please note, it is not necessary to store recipes or meals in the database.
-[6.5 marks]

-- API
+- API that can be accessed through the naavigation bar
-There is a basic API displayed on '/api' route listing all foods stored in the database in JSON format. i.e. food content can also be accessed as JSON via HTTP method, It should be clear how to access the API (this could include comments in code).
-Additional credit will be given for an API that implements get, post, put and delete.

 Recipe Buddy ERD
 ![Alt text](/documentation/ERD.png "Recipe Buddy ERD")